openfans-community-offical/Debian-Pi-Aarch64/README.md

 Linux has many compression algorithms: lz, lzo, xz, gzip, lzma...

-We have adopted lz4 with very high compression speed and high compression rate, lz4 compared to other compression algorithms, compression rate is not the highest, but the speed is indeed the fastest, in the case of the z3fold algorithm has been used, combined with the Raspbery Pi's own performance characteristics and actual testing, and also wanna get a good compression rate, Speed is the most important thing for the Raspberry Pi (given its CPU performance overhead and memory size).
+We have adopted lz4 with very high compression speed and high compression rate, lz4 compared to other compression algorithms, compression rate is not the highest, but the speed is indeed the fastest, in the case of the z3fold algorithm has been used, combined with the Raspbery Pi's performance characteristics and actual testing, and also wanna get a good compression rate, Speed is the most important thing for the Raspberry Pi (given its CPU performance overhead and memory size).

-### 2-7.
-MacOS-Mojave Theme Desktop
+### 2-7. macOS-Mojave Theme Desktop

 ![desktop](./images/apk0.png)

-The default desktop theme uses a desktop that mimics the MacOS Mojave theme.
+The default desktop theme uses a desktop that mimics the macOS Mojave theme.

 ### 2-8.
 CecOS-CaaS Container Cloud (JUST A CHINESE EDITION SUPPORT)